Ben Cardin: U.S. House of Representatives

-In 1986, with Congresswoman Barbara Mikulski mounting what would be a successful bid for the U.S. Senate seat vacated by retiring Senator Charles Mathias, Cardin ran for Mikulski's seat representing the 3rd congressional district, which covered a large slice of inner Baltimore, as well as several close-in suburbs.
+In 1986, with Congresswoman Barbara Mikulski mounting what would be a successful bid for the U.S. Senate seat vacated by retiring Senator Charles Mathias, Cardin ran for Mikulski's seat in the 3rd congressional district, which covered a large slice of inner Baltimore, as well as several close-in suburbs.
 Cardin won the Democratic nomination with 82 percent of the vote—the real contest in this heavily Democratic district.
 He won the general election with 79 percent of the vote against a perennial candidate, Republican Ross Z. Pierpont.
+He would be reelected nine times, dropping below 65 percent of the vote.

 Cardin served as one of the House impeachment managers that successfully prosecuted the case in the 1989 impeachment trial of Judge Walter Nixon.

-Cardin was reelected nine times, rarely facing serious opposition and even running unopposed in 1992.
-In the 2000 round of redistricting, his district was redrawn to add significant portions of Anne Arundel County, including the state capital of Annapolis.
-His last two opponents hailed from Anne Arundel and nearly carried the district's portion of that county.

 In the House, Cardin was involved with fiscal issues, pension reform, and health care.
 His legislation to increase the amount individuals can store in their 401k plans and IRAs was passed in 2001.
 His bill to expand Medicare to include preventive benefits such as colorectal, prostate, mammogram, and osteoporosis screening was also enacted.
 He also authored legislation to provide a Medicare prescription drug benefit for chronic illnesses; fund graduate medical education; and guarantee coverage for emergency services.

 Cardin has also advocated, via proposed legislation, welfare reform.
 His bill to increase education and support services for foster children between ages 18 and 21 was signed into law in 1999.
 He authored bills to expand child support, improve the welfare-to-work program, and increase the child care tax credit.

-In 1998, Cardin was appointed Chairman of the Special Study Commission on Maryland Public Ethics Law by the Maryland General Assembly.
-In 1997, he co-chaired the Bipartisan Ethics Task Force in an effort to reform ethics procedures in the House of Representatives.
-He also held leadership positions on the Organization, Study and Review Committee and the Steering Committee of the House Democratic Caucus, and served as Senior Democratic Whip.

 Cardin has been commended for his work with fiscal policy.
 He has been honored by Worth magazine and by Treasury and Risk Management for his work protecting retirement plans and government-supported medical care for the elderly.
 He has also received scores of 100 percent from the League of Conservation Voters and the NAACP, indicating stances that are in favor of environmental protection and civil rights.
 Cardin was also one of 133 members of Congress to vote against the 2002 Iraq Resolution.
+In 2023, Cardin voted with a bipartisan majority to repeal the Authorization for Use of Military Force (AUMF) in Iraq.

-Committee assignments
+House committee assignments

 As of May 2006, Cardin served on the following House committees: